DAISY BREAUX's CHAMELEON

 BN i Properties owned and managed The Clocktower until it was sold in 2012.

 1305 22nd Street NW Washington, DC

-The property was purchased by BN i Properties in 1998.
+The property was purchased by BN i Properties in 1997.
 The building contained a mix of four one bedroom and studio apartments on four floors.
-BN i Properties allowed the tenant leases to expire and begun renovations in early 2000 which included complete upgrades of the electrical, plumbing and fire suppression systems, high quality interior finishes, and the excavation of the ground level along the full length of the building which yielded additional net rentable square footage.
-The renovated building consisted of three two bedroom, two bath apartments, and one one bedroom apartment, allowing for a mix that commanded rents in the $1.5 to $1.8 per square foot per month.
+BN i Properties allowed the tenant leases to expire and begun renovations in early 1999 which included complete upgrades of the electrical, plumbing and fire suppression systems, high quality interior finishes, and the excavation of the ground level along the full length of the building which yielded additional net rentable square footage.
+The renovated building consisted of three two bedroom, two bath apartments, and two studio apartments, allowing for a mix that commanded above market rents and a very successful repositioning project.
 The property was sold in 2003.

 THE BELMONT LOFTS

 BN i Properties purchased 1800 Belmont in 2000.
 The building was rented to a group of artists who were occupying it on verbal lease agreements.
 The property was not cash-flowing and it was suffering from substantial deferred maintenance issues.
 After terminating all the verbal leases, and upon expiration of the two retail leases in 2002, BN i Properties redeveloped the property into 3 two bedroom two bathroom condominium residences, and 1 retail unit.
 The Belmont Lofts featured NY loft style architecture with high end finishes featuring, Phillip Stark bathrooms with floor to ceiling marble tiles, bamboo wood floors, exposed HVAC ducts, island kitchens containing Thermidor, Vulkan, and Miele appliances; and architectural accents such as exposed brick, spiral staircases, and high ceilings.
 The residential units were sold at or above expected market prices between 2004 and 2005.